obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 Now that we know how to **Export an Agent** let's cover **Importing** one.

-Thankfully, this is just as easy.
-Once logged into [AI Studio](https://studio.ai.vonage.com/Agents), you'll see an option to **Import Agent** besides the Create Agent button.
+Next, to import your agent, log into your desired Studio account and click on the Import agent button on the top right of your screen.
+It should be right next to the **Create Agent** button.

 ![Import Agent Option](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/import-agent.png "import-agent.png")

-You'll see an option to upload an Agent, go ahead and upload the Agent that you downloaded from the step above and now you will have the opportunity to update the :
+You can now go ahead and upload the agent file that you previously downloaded here, You will also have the opportunity to update the following information:

 * Agent Name: Give your Agent a unique name you haven't used before.
 * Region: Where will your Agent typically be used - The USA or Europe?